 An easy to grow dwarf shrub with glossy, dense green leaves that have a licorice scent; pink, star shaped flowers bloom year round, heaviest in late winter to spring; great for containers; prefers partial shade

 Shark Bay Boronia is bathed in stunning pink star-shaped flowers along the branches from late winter to early winter.
-It has attractive dark green foliage.
+It has attractive dark green evergreen foliage.
 The small fragrant round leaves are highly ornamental and remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Shark Bay Boronia is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This shrub will require occasional maintenance and upkeep, and may require the occasional pruning to look its best.
 It is a good choice for attracting bees and butterflies to your yard.
 It has no significant negative characteristics.

 Shark Bay Boronia is recommended for the following landscape applications;